dridi/cashpack/man/cashpack.3.rst

 The only difference between a decoder and an encoder are the operations they each perform.
-A decoder and an encoder sharing both ends of an HPACK session maintain a single dynamic table in sync.
+A decoder and an encoder sharing both ends of an HPACK session logically maintain a single dynamic table in sync, of which both maintain a local copy on their ends.
 They share the same state (HTTP is otherwise a stateless protocol) and this reflects on the type system as both decoders and encoders have the same ``struct hpack *`` type.

 When performing an HTTP/2 session, you will need to allocate both an encoder and a decoder, one of each being either for requests or responses.
 Both HPACK